tuky191/talus-sre-challenge/docs/README.md

 Centralized logs from the backend [service](./img/grafana-logs.png) can be viewed thru Logs / App dashboard.
 Traffic statistics captured from traefik loadbalancer are available from Traefik [chart](./img/traefik.png)

-[hey](https://github.com/rakyll/hey) can be used to simulate GET and POST requests.
+[hey](https://github.com/rakyll/hey) is used to simulate GET and POST requests.

 ```bash
     hey -n 100000 -c 10 http://localhost/items